 .!!!!

-Task 2: Enable OSPFv2 on all routers, and place all interfaces into area 0
+Task 2: Enable OSPFv2 on all routers, and assign all interfaces to area 0

 Router R1